istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/opentelemetry/index.md

 {{< /text >}}

 {{< tip >}}
-You can also send traces directly to your tracing back-end of choice via HTTP, without needing a collector.
+You can also send traces directly to your tracing back-end of choice via HTTP, without needing a Collector.
 For that, you will need to first define a [ServiceEntry](https://istio.io/latest/docs/reference/config/networking/service-entry/).
 {{< /tip >}}